 14. Lean a large, antique-style mirror against a wall

-If you're designing a space with a laid back, unfitted feel, leaning a large, antique-style mirror against a wall can be an effective design option.
+If you're designing a space with a laid back, unfitted feel, leaning a large, antique-style mirror against a wall can be an effective way to display mirrors

 We love this Wooded Manor Mirror from Anthropologie, which looks perfect paired with a combination of modern and more traditional pieces.